mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 Perfect lets move on.

 ### Preprocessing
-Preprocessing is important step in building machine learning algorithms.
+Preprocessing is an important step in building machine learning algorithms.
 There are things that you can do on both your X and y.
 Here we will explore 2 preprocessing techniques, mean-normalization and binary encoding.

 #### Mean-normalization
 Image pixel values are usually of the datatype ```uint8``` which means an integer between the range of 0 to 255.
 If we make use of such large numbers in our models, there can be possibility of overflow (what happens when numbers get too big and the machine fails to compute correctly).
 To reduce possibility of overflow, we scale our original values down to a decimal between 0 and 1.
 Doing so is easy, we just have to divide every term by 255, the highest possible value.